-and optoelectronics based on low-dimensional materials.
+Nano-scale electronics and optoelectronics based on low-dimensional materials

-Huamin Li received the BS degree from the College of Physics and Electronics, Shandong Normal University, Jinan, China, in 2007, the MS degree from the College of Engineering, Sungkyunkwan University (SKKU), Suwon, Korea, in 2010, and the PhD degree in the Department of Nano Science and Technology, SKKU, Suwon, Korea, in 2013.
+Huamin Li received his BS degree from the College of Physics and Electronics, Shandong Normal University, Jinan, China, in 2007, his MS degree from the College of Engineering, Sungkyunkwan University (SKKU), Suwon, Korea, in 2010, and his PhD degree in the Department of Nano Science and Technology, SKKU, Suwon, Korea, in 2013.
 His PhD research focused on 2D electronics and optoelectronics.
 Subsequently, he worked as a postdoctoral research associate in the Department of Electrical Engineering, University of Notre Dame.
 His postdoctoral work included the development of low-voltage and steep subthreshold swing (SS) components for beyond-CMOS electronic systems using low-dimensional materials.
 To date, his research results have been included in one book chapter (2013), published in Nature Communications (2015), Scientific Reports (2014), IEEE Transaction on Electron Devices (2009-2012) etc., presented in IEEE International Electron Devices Meeting (IEDM, 2009, 2011-2013), and filed five US and Korean patents with the collaboration of Samsung Electronics Co., Ltd. In 2012, he received Chinese Government Award for outstanding self-financed students abroad by China Scholarship Council.